dennis96411/ts-mixin-composer/README.md

 }
 ```

-Therefore, any instance of your mixed-in class created using the method in TypeScript's handbook will not have access to its mixed-in non-method properties because they are not defined in your mixin classes' prototypes.
 If you look at TypeScript's code for `applyMixins`, it simply copies properties in mix-ins' prototypes to your base class' prototype.

 ```ts
 function applyMixins(derivedCtor: any, baseCtors: any[]) {